donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 --------------

-The ns-3 LTE model is a software library that allows the simulation of LTE networks, optionally including the Evolved Packet Core (EPC).
+The ns-3 LTE model is a software library that allows the simulation of LTE networks, optionally including the Evolved Packet Core (NGC).
 The process of performing such simulations typically involves the following steps: